1984–85 Port Vale F.C. season: Cup competitions

-In the FA Cup, Vale beat Northern Premier League side Macclesfield Town 2–1 at Moss Rose.
-This game was overshadowed by a fence collapse that left thirteen injured and led to 21 arrests.
-Town Chairman Alan Brocklehurst blamed 'the hooligan element of the Vale support', however Vale Chairman Jim Lloyd laid the blame at the feet of the police.
-The next round saw Vale conquer Scunthorpe United with a 4–1 home victory.
-In the Third Round they travelled to West Ham United's Upton Park, where the First Division club beat the "Valiants" 4–1.
+In the FA Cup, Vale beat Northern Premier League leaders Macclesfield Town by two goals to one at Moss Rose.
+This game was overshadowed by a fence collapse that left 13 injured and led to 21 arrests.
+Town Chairman Alan Brocklehurst blamed 'the hooligan element of the Vale support'; however, Vale Chairman Jim Lloyd laid the blame at the feet of the police.
+The next round saw Vale come from a goal down to claim a 4–1 home victory over Scunthorpe United in a Friday night game, with Brown's equalising goal changing the pattern of the game just before half-time.
+In the third round they travelled to West Ham United's Upton Park, where the First Division club beat the "Valiants" 4–1.

 In the League Cup, Vale went past Bury on away goals, having scored one of their two goals at Gigg Lane.
-In the Second Round they lost 2–1 at home to Second Division Wolverhampton Wanderers, though they did earn a goalless draw at Molineux.
+In the second round they lost 2–1 at home to Second Division Wolverhampton Wanderers, though they did earn a goalless draw at Molineux.

 In the Associate Members' Cup, Vale eliminated Northampton Town in a 2–1 replay victory at Sixfields.
 The original match saw an attendance of just 1,386 at Vale Park.
-At the replay Ian Griffiths required a skin graft after getting his hand trapped in a toilet door.
+At the replay, Ian Griffiths required a skin graft after getting his hand trapped in a toilet door.
 Vale were knocked out in the next round by Bristol City, losing 2–1 to the Third Division side at Ashton Gate.